History of the Jews in Eswatini: Ties with Israel

+In 1978 Premier Maphevu Dhlamini paid a state visit to Israel he was also the foreign minister and army commander and was accompanied by the Ministers of Finance and Justice and other top officials and will be hosted by Premier Menachem Begin and Foreign Minister Moshe Dayan and with Finance Minister Simcha Ehrlich.

+In 1979 Premier Maphevu Dhlamini and Premier Menachem Begin of Israel signed a treaty of cooperation providing for stepped-up Israeli technological assistance to Eswatini.

+In 2012 Israeli and Jewish leaders were received by the King of Eswatini when the Israeli Ambassador Dov Segev-Steinberg presented his credentials to King Mswati III at his official palace.
+The ambassador was accompanied by Rabbi Moshe Silberhaft, spiritual leader of the African Jewish Congress.
+Rabbi Silberhaft later inspected the two Jewish cemeteries in Eswatini.

 In 2017 Israeli Prime Minister Benjamin Netanyahu and his Swazi counterpart, Prime Minister Dr Barnabas Sibusiso Dlamini (1942–2018) accompanied by his Agriculture Minister, Moses Vilakati met in Jerusalem.
 Netanyahu expressed his appreciation for Swazi King Mswati III's warm regards and ongoing admiration for Israel.

+In 2024 there was speculation that Israel would re-open a full embassy in Mbabane the capital of Eswatini, closed since 1994 and then based in South Africa, as a response to neighboring South Africa's deteriorating relations with Israel.

 Notable people

 Natan Gamedze

 Rabbi Natan Gamedze (born 1963, Swaziland, since 2018 renamed to Eswatini) is a Haredi rabbi and lecturer.
 Born to the royal lineage of the Gamedze clan of the Kingdom of Swaziland, he converted to Judaism, received rabbinic ordination, and now lectures to Jewish audiences all over the world with his personal story as to how an African prince became a Black Haredi Jewish rabbi.

 Nathan Kirsh

 Nathan Kirsh (born 6 January 1932) is a South African/Swazi/Eswatini billionaire businessman.
 He heads the Kirsh Group, which holds a majority stake in New York cash and carry operation Jetro Holdings, owner of Restaurant Depot and Jetro Cash & Carry.
 The Group also holds equity and investments in Australia, Swaziland (now Eswatini), the UK, the US, and Israel.
 Bloomberg estimated his wealth at $6.09 billion in March 2019, ranking him at #267 on its "Billionaires Index".
 He was also listed on the UK's Sunday Times Rich List 2018, and was named as the wealthiest person in Eswatini by Forbes.